-Exclusive: Rosneft's state shareholder might help finance buyback of its shares - sources
+Exclusive: Rosneft state owner may help Rosneft with funds for buyback - sources

 According to a research note released by Raiffeisenbank on Tuesday, Rosneftegaz held the equivalent of 472 billion rubles in cash at the end of 2015, split between rubles and foreign currency, from dividends paid by state-controlled firms in which it has stakes, including Gazprom and InterRAO.

+Rosneft said in a written comment that it operates in the domestic currency market "strictly in accordance" with current legislation.
+"So if the regulator (the central bank) sees no risks, then there are no such (risks)."

+Being Russia's top oil exporter and generating some of its revenues in hard currency, Rosneft needs to convert some of its export proceeds into rubles to meet its domestic financial needs and liabilities.

-(additional reporting by Darya Korsunskaya, Vladimir Soldatkin, Denis Pinchuk and Olga Popova; editing by Christian Lowe, Greg Mahlich)
+Additional reporting by Darya Korsunskaya, Vladimir Soldatkin, Denis Pinchuk and Olga Popova; editing by Christian Lowe, Andrey Ostroukh and Mark Heinrich